open-energy-transition/open-tyndp/doc/faq.rst

 **Q: Which operating systems are supported?**

-A: The PyPSA-Eur workflow is continuously tested for Linux, macOS and Windows (WSL only).
+A: The Open-TYNDP workflow is continuously tested for Linux and MacOS.

 **Q: I'm having trouble installing Open-TYNDP or getting started.
 Where should I start?**